kerrynjohns/tidy-data-assignment-wk4/CodeBook.md

 ## Fixed Variables

 subject.ID - The identification number of the test subject
-Activity - The type of activity measured with 6 tyoes of activity; WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, LAYING, STANDING
+Activity - The type of activity measured with 6 types of activity; WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, LAYING, STANDING

 ## Measured variables